When Can a Landlord Enter a Rental Property?

 Tenants don’t have to let anybody in without identification.
 Landlords and employees likewise aren’t allowed to sneak onto rental property.

 Anyone entering must announce their presence and identify their purpose if asked.
-If they don’t, tenants can treat this as an illegal trespass and call the police, even on a landlord.
+If they don’t, tenants can treat this as an illegal trespass and call the police.
+This applies for any unidentified entry, even for a landlord.

 Demeanor

 Landlords and employees must enter with a professional demeanor.
-They can’t enter in an abusive or alarming way even if timing, purpose, and notice are all otherwise valid.
-Tenants can refuse entry if the entrant has a threatening demeanor.
+They can’t enter in an abusive or alarming way.
+Regardless of valid timing and purpose, tenants may refuse entry to people who approach with a threatening demeanor.

-The last element that determines when a landlord can enter a rental property is valid timing.
+Timing is the last element which determines whether a landlord may enter a rental property.

 Sometimes the law or the lease specify timing.
-For example, entry in California must occur during normal business hours (except in emergencies), defined as 8:00AM-5:00PM.
+For example, entry in California (except in emergencies) must occur during normal business hours, defined as 8:00AM-5:00PM.

 When the law and the lease are silent on timing, the rule is that it must be “reasonable.”
-In practice, a reasonable entry usually must be within business hours.
-An entry with unusual timing must relate to exceptional circumstances like an emergency.
+This means within normal business hours for most purposes.
+Unusual timing requires exceptional circumstances, like an emergency.

 Sources